technicalanxiety/technicalanxiety/src/content/posts/confidence-engineering-pt1.md

 ---
-title: "Confidence Engineering, Part 1: Why the Trust Discourse Is Sabotaging Itself"
+title: "Confidence Engineering - Part 1: Why the Trust Discourse Is Sabotaging Itself"
 date: 2025-12-21
 image: confidence-engineering-pt1.jpg
 tags: [Leadership, Operations, Anxiety]
 description: "Stop asking if you can trust AI.
 Start building confidence in systems you understand.
 The trust discourse is sabotaging adoption with the wrong frame."
 series: "Confidence Engineering"
-series_order: 1
+series_part: 1
 ---
 Stop asking if you can trust AI.
 Start building confidence in systems you understand.